Postgraduate Course: Geology for Earth Resources (PGGE11173)

 5. Course revision session

-Question and answer session on any aspect of the course.
+Question and answer session on any aspect of the course and release of the 4 page fully referenced essay topics.

 Field Trip date and exact location to be confirmed as the trip is dependent on weather, tides and University arrangements for fieldwork due to Covid-19 situation.